Patient-Specific Deep Reinforcement Learning for Automatic Replanning in Head-and-Neck Cancer Proton Therapy: Experiments Results

 \subsection{Dosimetric Analysis}

-The detailed dosimetric metrics of each structure for the manually generated plans and those generated by the DQN and PPO agents are presented in Table~\ref{tab:full_results}.
+Detailed dosimetric metrics for each structure on the \nth{1} replanning CT, comparing manually generated plans with those from patient-specific DQN and PPO agents, are presented in Table~\ref{tab:full_results} (P1-P5) and Table~\ref{tab:additional_dosimetric_results} (P6-P8, Appendix~\ref{appndx:complete_results}).
 Clinically acceptable target dose coverage was achieved in all the three plans for every case, with the coverage of primary CTV ($V_{d_{Rx,\text{CTV}_1}}$) no less than $97.97\%$.
 In terms of dose homogeneity inside the primary CTV (CTV1), both RL agents reduced hot spots in three patients while maintaining excellent coverage.
 Most notably, in patient P4, DQN and PPO reduced the maximum dose within CTV1 by $3.41$~\si{\rbe} and $2.65$~\si{\rbe}, respectively, compared to the manual plan.
 PPO demonstrated superior OAR sparing in most patients, reducing mean dose to the larynx (LAR) \big($36.15 \pm 3.38$~\si{\rbe} (PPO) vs. $38.48 \pm 5.76$~\si{\rbe} (Manual)\big) and to the bilateral parotids (PARL and PARR) \big($19.81 \pm 5.86$~\si{\rbe} (PPO) vs. $22.00 \pm 8.66$~\si{\rbe} (Manual)\big), compared to manual replanning.
 The effectiveness of PPO was particularly evident in case P5, where it slightly compromised the dose coverage of the tertiary CTV (CTV3, $97.53\%$) to substantially reduce the dose to the right submandibular gland (SMGR), bringing its mean dose closer $37.60$~\si{\rbe} to the dose tolerance ($35$~\si{\rbe}) and resulting in a significantly higher plan score.
 In contrast, the manual and DQN-generated plans for this case substantially exceeded the dose tolerance of the SMGR, with mean doses of $67.28$~\si{\rbe} and $70.89$~\si{\rbe}, respectively.
-Figure~\ref{fig:dvh_curves} compares the DVH of the plans generated manually by a human planner against the automated plans generated using RL agents (DQN and PPO) for patients P4 and P5.
-DVH curves and dosimetric results for all cases are provided in Appendix~\ref{appndx:complete_results}.
+Figure~\ref{fig:p4_dvh_curves} compares the DVH curves for patient P4, illustrating results from manually generated plans and those produced by patient-specific RL agents (DQN and PPO).